dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 One of the common complaints DevRel folks have is that we don't get a seat at the table in terms of product development and roadmap.
 Your peers at product or engineering will likely respect product feedback coming from an engineer than from someone who has very little to do with coding in their day to day job.

-While I don't agree 100% with what [Jens](https://twitter.com/jensneuse_de) tweeted above, [being an engineer is a non-negotiable requirement](https://www.dewanahmed.com/why-paying-devrel/#developer-advocates-must-be-technical) to become a good developer advocate.

 ### You aren't gatekeeping... are you?